Jake Burger Player Props: White Sox vs. Red Sox

 Jake Burger At The Plate

-- In 33.3% of his games this season, Burger has had at least one RBI.
-He's picked up more than one in 19.3% and driven in three or more of his team's runs in five contests.
+- Burger has driven home a run in 19 games this season (32.8%), including more than one RBI in 19.0% of his games and producing three or more of his team's runs on five occasions..

-- He has scored in 24 of 57 games this season, and more than once 3 times.
+- He has scored in 41.4% of his games this year, with more than one run scored in 5.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.